 Buy the Best Meat For a Better Roast

-Purchase the best meat that you can afford.
+Purchase the best meat from a beef butcher that you can afford.
 This is not really a tip, but it's a beef hack that's worth repeating.
 Buying high-quality meat prepares and cooks faster than other types of meat.
 It's worth the investment since it'll taste better and have less fast.
 The best types of beef to cook with are lamb and Scotch beef.

 Freeze Your Onions Before Chopping